 We decided to use filmed action of Beckham himself in-game, using the ‘video with alpha’ support of Flash 8, which was very new at the time.
-I came up with the game concepts and shot list, then met with the film crew at ‘Off The Radar’ to organise the shoot with Beckham – we had less than an hour of his time to everything done, but he was a complete pro, completing most of the action in one take!
+I came up with the game concepts and shot list, then met with the film crew at ‘Off The Radar’ to organise the shoot with Beckham.
+We had less than an hour of Beckham’s time to shoot everything, but he was a complete pro, completing most of the action in one take!

 - Green screen at Flash Studio Norte, Madrid

 - Panasonic VariCam (1080p @ 50fps)

 - Adobe Photoshop